Azure-Samples/key-vault-node-storage-accounts/README.md

     // Demonstrate regeneration of a storage account key await regenerateStorageAccountKey(storageAccount, vault);

-    // Demonstrate listing off the storage accounts in the vault await getStorageAccounts(vault);

     // Demonstrate the creation of an account-level SAS definition await createAccountSASDefinition(storageAccount, vault);

-    // Demonstrate the creation of a container-level SAS definition await createBlobSASDefinition(storageAccount, vault);

-    // List all SAS definitions in the account await getSASDefinitions(storageAccount, vault);

     // Finally, remove the storage account from the vault await deleteStorageAccount(vault, storageAccount);